setempler/miscset/README.md

 [R](http://r-project.org) package `miscset`.

 Miscellaneous functions to simplify R workspace and data handling.
-Scale numbers by a range, or use enhanced functions with regular expression and string operations.
-Latex tables, just empty plots or arrangements of ggplots can be exported.
-Reshaping of matrices or applying functions by grids on data.tables is supported.
-Functions for maintaining the workspace allow to list properties of objects, remove objects, or load objects from multiple RData files at once.
-For faster computation, some functions import multicore support from the parallel package.
-Also, C++ is used for performance included by the package Rcpp.
+This includes numeric value scaling, string manipulation by regular expressions, plotting 'ggplot' arrays or empty plots, reshaping matrices and applying functions by a grid on data.frames.
+Furthermore it contains functions to maintain workspaces by enhanced object listing or removing and multiple RData file loading.
+For performance, multi-core support and C++ functions are implemented.

 > Copyright (C) 2014 Sven E. Templer [sven.templer at gmail dot com]
 >